Here is a list of the main comedy festivals in the UK.

 Events take place at The Quarry Theatre and The Place Theatre.

-One of the largest open-access arts festivals in the country.
+One of the largest open-access arts festivals in the country, providing three weeks of "friendly, supportive and affordable" entertainment each July.

 Based around Lulworth Castle in Dorset, this festival normally books a couple of big headline comedy acts.